litchipi/blog/posts/nix/build_jekyll_blog.md

+> EDIT: This blog doesn't use *jekyll* anymore and has been moved from Github Pages.

 This blog is powered by **Github pages** and **jekyll**.
 I started it when I had never ever heard of Nix, but since then I've moved to NixOS and wanted to be able to write again here.